kchenturtles/PassionfruitKitchen/content/posts/jianbing-crepe.md

 ![jianbing-crepe thumbnail](../../jianbing-crepe/crepe-aerial.jpg)

-My dad's favorite food is probably jian bing, a Chinese street food that usually consists of a crispy whole-wheat crepe filled with egg, black bean sauce, scallions, sometimes lettuce, and a crispy cracker or fried dough piece.
-As a little bit of fun, this Father's Day I made a version using French crepe batter, which produces a smoother and softer crepe than the traditional Chinese version.
-I don't have the crepe maker that vendors typically use to make jian bing, but I can make do with what I have.
-This dish is essentially my recreation of a jian bing, just a little bit simpler and quicker to make!
+My dad's favorite food is probably jian bing, a Chinese street food that usually consists of a crispy buckwheat or whole-wheat crepe filled with egg, black bean sauce, scallions, sometimes lettuce, and a crispy cracker or fried dough piece.
+As a little bit of fun, this Father's Day I made a version using French crepe batter, which produces a different result than the traditional Chinese Version -- but still really good.
+I don't have the crepe pan that street vendors typically use to make jian bing, but I made do with what I had.
+This dish is essentially my recreation of a jian bing, just a little bit simpler and quicker to make at home.

 ## Ingredients